Structured prior distributions for the covariance matrix in latent factor models: Structured prior distributions

 \subsection{A matrix-$t$ prior}

-The expressions for the means and variances in~\eqref{eq:matrix_norm_mean} and~\eqref{eq:matrix_norm_var} under the matrix normal prior reveal a lack of flexibility; recalling that the scale of $\matr{\Phi}$ is fixed, once the mean $\E(\matr{\Delta})$ has been chosen, it is not possible to scale up or down all the variances by scaling $\matr{\Psi}$.
-This is because scaling $\matr{\Psi}$ by $\alpha>0$ would scale both the mean and the standard deviation of each $\delta_{ij}$ by $\alpha$.
-It is not possible, therefore, to independently assess both the overall scale of the mean and uncertainty around that mean.
+The expressions for the means and variances in~\eqref{eq:matrix_norm_mean} and~\eqref{eq:matrix_norm_var} under the matrix normal prior reveal a lack of flexibility; recalling that the scale of $\matr{\Phi}$ is fixed, once the mean $\E(\matr{\Delta})$ has been chosen, it is clearly not possible to scale up or down all the variances by scaling $\matr{\Psi}$.
+As such, we cannot assess independently the overall scale of the mean and uncertainty around that mean.
 A matrix-$t$ prior for $\matr{\Lambda}$ remedies this problem through the introduction of a degree of freedom parameter.